Fitch may downgrade India to junk rating: Nomura

-New Delhi, Feb 3 (IANS) Global rating agencies may view Indias fiscally expansive Budget proposals "negatively" and there is a risk of one of them downgrading India's sovereign rating, as per Nomura.
+New Delhi: Global rating agencies may view Indias fiscally expansive Budget proposals "negatively" and there is a risk of one of them downgrading India's sovereign rating, as per Nomura.

 The Japanese brokerage said that Fitch Ratings, one of the two having a negative outlook on India's rating, may downgrade its rating to junk.